explosion-mental/demwm/README.md

 - Borders colors and general colors now have different schemes (Oct 16 2021)
 - status text (blocks) handled by dwm itself (Feb 12 2022)
 	* Asynchronous block handling (Feb 25 2022)
+	* Do not call `poll` if the bar is not in use (Apr 12 2022)
+- Call dwm functions with `xsetroot -name` [(Feb 21 2022)](https://codeberg.org/explosion-mental/Dwm/commit/f03519c70c5c9ada10afda3b6175ea5dfa9b1755)
 - Windows remember their tags, useful when restarting (Feb 28 2022)
+- Fixed some patches bugs that the compiler fixes (Mar 06 2022)
 - Remember the selected tags when restarting (Mar 09 2022)
 - uncursor window rule (Mar 18 2022)